-1. Enter your includible wages from the employer maintaining your 403(b) account for your Ф00.000 most recent year of service 1. \$66,000 2.
-Enter elective deferrals for your most recent year of service 2.
+1. Enter your includible wages from the employer maintaining your 403(b) account for your most recent year of service 1. \$66,000 2.
+Enter elective deferrals excluded from your gross income for your most recent year of service 2.
 4,475 3.
 Enter amounts contributed or deferred by your employer under a cafeteria plan for your most recent year of service 3.
 0 4.
 Enter amounts contributed or deferred by your employer to your 457 account (a nonqualified plan of a state or local government, or of a tax-exempt organization) for your most recent year of service 4.
 0 5.
 Enter the value of qualified transportation fringe benefits you received from your employer for your most recent year of service 5.
 0 6.
 Enter your foreign earned income exclusion for your most recent year of service 6.
 0 7.
 Add lines 1, 2, 3, 4, 5, and 6 7.
 70,475 8.
 Enter the cost of incidental life insurance that is part of your annuity contract for your most recent year of service 8.
 0 9.
-Enter compensation that was both : • Earned during your most recent year of service, and • Earned while your employer was not qualified to maintain a 403(b) plan 9.
+Enter compensation that was both: Earned during your most recent year of service, and Earned while your employer was not qualified to maintain a 403(b) plan 9.
 0 10.
 Add lines 8 and 9 10.
 0 11.
 Subtract line 10 from line 7.
-This is your includible compensation for your most recent year of service 70,475 Use es stimated amounts if figuring includible compensation before the end of the year.
+This is your includible compensation for your most recent year of service 11.
+70,475 Use es stimated amounts if figuring includible compensation before the end of the year.
+Electiv ve deferrals made to a designated Roth account are not excluded from your gross income and should not be e inclu ded on this line.